 A time impact analysis (TIA) illustrates the effect of each change on the scheduled completion date or an internal milestone.
 The contractor submits a written analysis to the resident engineer with each time adjustment request.
-Review the analysis for logic and duration effects to determine the time adjustment, or perform an independent analysis to determine the time adjustment.
+Review the analysis for logic and duration effects to determine the time adjustment, or perform an independent analysis to determine the time adjustment, or perform an independent analysis to determine the time adjustment, or perform an independent analysis to determine the time adjustment.
 Refer to Section 8-1.02C(8)(b), "Time Impact Analysis Submittal," of the Standard Specifications for more information.
 For an example of a time impact analysis reference on Form CEM-4903, "Change Order Memorandum," refer to the example "Compensation for Critical Delay (Payment Adjustment)" at: